britneydbernal/se_project_spots/README.md

 ## Description

-TODO - Describe the project and its functionality.
 An interactive social media web application where users can add and remove photos, like photos of other users, and make a few minor adjustments to their profile.

 ## Tech Stack